totemcc/totemcc.github.com/onward2012/onward.md

 # Rethinking Causality

 Programming is traditionally a forward-progressive, linear activity.
 We think in procedures: one thing leads to another.
-We have a goal in mind, but in order to reach our goal we start at the foundation and build our software step by step.
+We have a goal in mind, and in order to reach our goal we start at the foundation and build our software step by step.
 This section explores relaxing this notion of linear, forward progression.

 ## Cause and Effect

 Changing the source code of a program so as to effect a specifically desired change in its output is a very common activity in programming.
-Indeed this activity can be seen as equivalent to debugging.
+Indeed, in the context of traditional programming interfaces, this activity can be seen as equivalent to debugging.

 Traditionally, if a programmer wants to change the output of a program in a specific way, she must solve two problems: